-The CVCA Regulation contains the following sections dealing with watercourses:
+The CVCA Regulation contains the following sections dealing with wetlands:

-(c)wetlands; or

-(d) other areas where development could interfere with the hydrologic function of a wetland, including areas within 120 metres of all provincially significant wetlands and wetlands greater than 2 hectares in size, and areas within 30 metres of wetlands less than 2 hectares in size.
+- 2. (1) Subject to section 3, no person shall undertake development or permit another person to undertake development in or on the areas within the jurisdiction of the Authority that are, - c) wetlands; or - d) other areas where development could interfere with the hydrologic function of a wetland, including areas within 120 metres of all provincially significant wetlands and wetlands greater than 2 hectares in size, and areas within 30 metres of wetlands less than 2 hectares in size.

-3. (1) The Authority may grant permission for development in or on the areas described in subsection 2 (1) if, in its opinion, the control of flooding, erosion, dynamic beaches, pollution or the conservation of land will not be affected by the development.

-(2) The permission of the Authority shall be given in writing, with or without conditions.
+- 3. (1) The Authority may grant permission for development in or on the areas described in subsection 2 (1) if, in its opinion, the control of flooding, erosion, dynamic beaches, pollution or the conservation of land will not be affected by the development. - (2) The permission of the Authority shall be given in writing, with or without conditions.

-For evaluated wetlands and wetlands greater than 2 hectares in size, CVCA regulates a 120 metre area (other lands) from the wetland boundary.
+For Provincially Significant wetlands and wetlands greater than 2 hectares in size, CVCA regulates a 120 metre area (other lands) from the wetland boundary.
 For unevaluated wetlands and wetlands less than 2 hectares in size, CVCA regulates a 30 metre area (other lands) from the wetland boundary.